Reliability/stat687/syllabus/README.md

 ### Academic Integrity Policy Statement

 All students must adhere to the highest standards of academic integrity.
 Students are prohibited from engaging in plagiarism, cheating, misrepresentation, or any other act constituting a lack of academic integrity.
 Failure on the part of any individual to practice academic integrity is not condoned and will not be tolerated.
 Individuals who violate this policy are subject to adverse administrative action including disenrollment from school and disciplinary action.
 Individuals subject to the Uniform Code of Military Justice may be prosecuted under the UCMJ.
 Violations by government civilian employees may result in administrative disciplinary action without regard to otherwise applicable criminal or civil sanctions for violations of related laws.
-(References: Student Handbook, ENOI 36 â€“ 107, Academic Integrity)
+(References: Student Handbook, ENOI 36 – 107, Academic Integrity)

 ### Attendance Policy Statement